I Zingari: I Zingari Australia

 The Australian club, I Zingari Australia, was formed in 1888, and claims to be the oldest social cricket club in Australia, although there are older school, university and district teams.
 It first played on 29 September 1888, defeating Newington College Past and Present by 37 runs.
 The Australian club was recognised by the English club in 1891 and given permission to wear the club colours.
 The Australian team still plays approximately 70 fixtures each year against other club, school and representative sides.
 Also in Australia, an I Zingari Rowing Club was established in Adelaide in 1882; it was renamed Adelaide Rowing Club shortly afterwards, but retains the same colours and motto as the English cricket club and the club's eight oared boats have all been named "I Zingari".

 Cultural references

-The fictional "gentleman thief" A. J. Raffles, created by E. W. Hornung, plays for the I Zingari.
+The fictional "gentleman thief" A. J. Raffles, created by E. W. Hornung, plays for I Zingari.

-James Joyce's 1922 novel Ulysses features real-life I Zingari players, and fictional protagonist Leopold Bloom at one time wears the I Zingari colours.
+James Joyce's 1922 novel Ulysses features real-life I Zingari players, and fictional protagonist Leopold Bloom at one time wears I Zingari colours.

-Ambrose Abercrombie, the protagonist of Evelyn Waugh's 1948 novel The Loved One, belongs to the I Zingari.
+Ambrose Abercrombie, the protagonist of Evelyn Waugh's 1948 novel The Loved One, belongs to I Zingari.
 Waugh based the character on I Zingari member and Hollywood actor C. Aubrey Smith.